eager-dev/eagerx/docs/_shared/bridge_node.rst

   You are probably familiar with the first one, but the second might need some explanation.
   We use the :func:`~eagerx.core.register.spec` decorator to create an identifier for this bridge, i.e. "OdeBridge".
   Also, it will allow us to directly modify default bridge parameters that are stored in the *spec* object of type :class:`~eagerx.core.specs.BridgeSpec`.
-  Note that we first need to run :func:`~eagerx.core.specs.BridgeSpec.initialize` to set the default arguments.
   Custom arguments correspond to the arguments of the :func:`~eagerx.core.entities.Bridge.initialize` method as we will see later on.

   Also worth noting, is that we can see that there are two ways to set parameters, i.e. by setting them directly or by using the :func:`~eagerx.core.view.update` method.